peterMonteer/startup-name-generator/README.md

   - Created a lazily loaded, infinite scrolling list
   - Use Hot Reload for a faster development cycle
   - Implement stateful widget
-  - Create an use Routes
+  - Create and use Routes
   - Change the look of app's UI using themes

 **Screenshots**